firasomrane/classify_farm_crop_from_satellite_images/README.md

 * gradient boosting algorithms: - Lightgbm
                                 - XGBoost
                                 - Catboost
-Extracted statistics from the images of each farm of the different bands and other feature engineered features taken from this [research paper](https://docs.google.com/document/d/1GOn8MPL2s-TovjiX2rcXmVUqRqRg2Vo7-8scIisrrKE/edit?usp=sharing)
+Extracted statistics from the images of each farm of the different bands and other feature engineered layers taken from this [research paper](https://docs.google.com/document/d/1GOn8MPL2s-TovjiX2rcXmVUqRqRg2Vo7-8scIisrrKE/edit?usp=sharing)

 * Convolutional neural networks: (CNN): since the data is composed of images